 Q: Is there any plan to create a long-term work from home policy, outside of the reasonable accommodation system?

 A: At this time, HPD has not been advised of a plan for a telework policy beyond very limited circumstances.
-All staff will be required to return to work in accordance with their pre-pandemic work schedule as of September 13th unless the employee has a reasonable accommodation.

 Q: Will there be remote work available if you have a positive COVID test and must self-isolate?